Kzarama/React/README.md

 ## Initial files

-- modules = folder with the dependencies of node js
+- node_modules = folder with the dependencies of node js
 - package.js = manage the projects and have the dependencies of production of the project
 - public = folder with the files of the project
 - src = folder of source code of the project